 While on this muscle building program, your diet should consist of lean meats, fish, fruits, vegetables, and complex carbohydrates such as oatmeal, sweet potatoes, and whole grain bread.

-Make sure that directly after your workout you have fast acting, simple carbohydrates and a fast acting whey protein shake with a small amount of sugar and saturated fat.
+Make sure that directly after your workout you have fast acting, simple carbohydrates and a fast acting whey protein shake with a small amount of sugar.

 After a few weeks on this plan, you can switch to full body workouts, performed three times per week so your body doesn’t adapt to the training.
 Then after one to two weeks of the full body exercises, you can switch back to the muscle building split.